The curvatures of spherically symmetric Finsler metrics in $R^n$: Introduction

 One may naturally question : how about those non-$(\alpha, \beta)$-metrics?
 Is it possible to search an unicorn metric among them?

-In this paper, we try to find the unicorn metrics in a class of spherically symmetric Finsler metrics in $R^n$.
+In this paper, we try to find the unicorn metrics in the class of spherically symmetric Finsler metrics in $R^n$.
 The spherically symmetric Finsler metrics are introduced by the second author in \cite{Zh} and it is not fully studied till now.
 They are a class of Finsler metrics which have a rotation symmetry and include many Finsler metrics: such as Riemannian space forms, some Randers metrics, Bryant metrics and the example of Berwald.
 Furthermore, they usually do not need to be $(\alpha,\beta)$-metrics.
-Actually, we give the following complete classification of all almost regular Landsberg metrics of this type:
+Actually, we give the following explicit form of all almost regular Landsberg metrics of this type: